vivek-nexus/google-meet-slack-integration/README.md

 # Google Meet ⇔ Slack integration

+> **Real-time Google Meet status on Slack, just like Slack huddles.**

-> Improve workplace communication by connecting Google Meet with Slack!
+Improve workplace communication by connecting Google Meet with Slack!

 **Google Meet ⇔ Slack automatically updates your slack status in real time, when you join and exit meetings, even for unscheduled meetings or overflowing meetings.**